Assisted Hatching for IVF

 - To make trophectoderm cells accessible for embryo biopsy.

-Why Assisted Hatching?
+Why Assisted Embryo Hatching?

-In order to understand exactly what assisted hatching is, you need to first know the anatomy of eggs and embryos.
+To understand exactly what assisted hatching is, you need to first know the anatomy of eggs and embryos.
 Every egg has a natural shell around it which has two jobs:

 - The first is to only let one sperm enter, making sure the embryo doesn't have too many chromosomes.

-This shell is called the zona pellucida and it is a thin, gelatinous layer made up of proteins that you can see as a halo around each egg and embryo down the microscope.
+This shell is called the zona pellucida, and it is a thin, gelatinous layer made up of proteins that you can see as a halo around each egg and embryo down the microscope.

-Here is a photograph of a fertilized egg; you can see the shell around the embryo which is still a single cell.
+Here is a photograph of a fertilized egg; you can see the shell around the embryo, which is still a single cell.

 How is Assisted Hatching Done?